Earthquake bomb: Development

 Wallis then took a different line in developing a means to destroy Germany's industrial structure with attacks on its supply of hydroelectric power.
 After he had developed the bouncing bomb and shown its possibilities, RAF Bomber Command were prepared to listen to his other ideas, even though they often thought them strange.
-The officer classes of the RAF at that time were often trained not in science or engineering, but in the classics, Roman and Greek history and language.
 They provided enough support to let him continue his research.

 Later in the war, Barnes Wallis made bombs based on the "earthquake bomb concept", such as the 6-ton Tallboy and then the 10-ton Grand Slam, although these were never dropped from more than about 25000 ft.
 Even from this relatively low altitude, the earthquake bomb had the ability to disrupt German industry while causing minimum civilian casualties.
 It was used to disable the V2 launch sites at La Coupole and Blockhaus d'Éperlecques, put out of action the V-3 cannon sites at Fortress of Mimoyecques, sink the battleship Tirpitz and damage the U-boats' protective pens at St. Nazaire, as well as to attack many other targets which had been impossible to damage before.
 One of the most spectacular attacks was shortly after D-Day, when the Tallboy was used to prevent German tank reinforcements from moving by train.
 Rather than blow up the tracks – which would have been repaired in a day or so – the bombs were targeted on a tunnel near Saumur which carried the line under a mountain.
 Twenty-five Lancasters dropped the first Tallboys on the mountain, penetrating straight through the rock, and one of them exploded in the tunnel below.
 As a result, the entire rail line remained unusable until the end of the war.
 The Bielefeld viaduct was only closed for brief periods by 54 raids dropping 3,500 tons; but in its first use on 14 March 1945 the "Grand Slam" destroyed whole sections of the viaduct.

 After World War II, the United States developed the 43000 lb T12 demolition bomb, which was designed to create an earthquake effect.
 Given the availability of nuclear weapons with surface detonating laydown delivery, there was little or no development of conventional deep penetrating bombs until the 1991 Gulf War.
 During the Gulf War, the need for a conventional deep penetrator became clear.
 In three weeks, a cooperative effort directed by the Armament Systems Division at Eglin Air Force Base in Florida developed the 5000 lb GBU-28 that was used successfully by F-111Fs against a deep underground complex not far from Baghdad just before the end of the war.